tediyankov/coicop_labeller/README.md

 ### Dependencies

-- OPEN AI API Key: You can obtain an Open AI API Key by following the instructions [here](https://platform.openai.com/docs/overview).
+- Open AI API Key: You can obtain an Open AI API Key by following the instructions [here](https://platform.openai.com/docs/overview).
+  - The Open AI API key should be stored in the variable: OPEN_API_KEY = ''.
+A recommended place to store the API key is in a file `keys.R`.
 - R + RStudio: The code is run using R and RStudio.
 You can download both of these [here](https://posit.co/download/rstudio-desktop/).
 - Download the code using git
     ```
     git clone https://github.com/dshuman12/coicop_labeller.git
     ```